vuejs/docs/src/guide/web-components.md

 ## Web Components vs. Vue Components

-Some developers believe that framework-proprietary compoenent models should be avoided, and that exclusively using Custom Elements makes an application "future-proof".
+Some developers believe that framework-proprietary component models should be avoided, and that exclusively using Custom Elements makes an application "future-proof".
 Here we will try to explain why we believe that this is an overly simplistic take on the problem.

-There are indeed a certain level of feature overap between Custom Elements and Vue Components: they both allow us to define reusable components with data passing, event emitting, and lifecycle management.
+There is indeed a certain level of feature overlap between Custom Elements and Vue Components: they both allow us to define reusable components with data passing, event emitting, and lifecycle management.
 However, Web Components APIs are relatively low-level and bare-bones.
 To build an actual application, we need quite a few additional capabilities which the platform does not cover:

 - A declarative and efficient templating system;